FENECON Home 10 assembly and operating instructions

 -

-Do not expose the power storage system to naked flames.
+Do not expose the electrical energy storage system to open fire.

 -

-Do not set up or use the power storage system near naked flames, heaters or high-temperature sources.
+Do not set up or use the electrical energy storage system near open fires, heaters or high-temperature sources.

 -